 How To Enable Ssh In Solaris 11 System

-I needed to quickly enable SSH as root to rsync a load of data.
+a load of data.
 Yes, Iknow there are far better ways to do it, and I know that enabling SSHfor root is a bad idea, and lazy, and normally I’d agree, but I neededto do it.
 Anyway, it’s on a private lab network.

-So, I opened /etc/ssh/sshd_config and changed PermitRootLogin toyes.
+.
 I refreshed the SSH service, and tried to run a remote commandas root, and it wouldn’t let me.

 How To Enable Ssh Windows

-I cranked up the sshd logging, and saw that:
+I cranked up the sshd

 Ah, PAM.
 Right.
 This is where it starts to get murky for me.
 Rememberthat for some time now Sun have been trying to turn us all off root,making it a role and all that crap.
-You need to tell PAM that root isstill a user by sticking the following in /etc/pam.conf.
+You need to tell PAM that root isstill a user by sticking the following in /etc/pam.conf

 sshd-kbdint account required pam_unix_account.so.1

 UPDATE: I had a devil of a job with one box only accepting interactivelogins.
-It looks like things have changed in Solaris 11.1, so to useauthorized_keys and whatnot, you’ll also have to have
+It looks like things have changed in Solaris 11.1, so to useauthorized_keys

-in /etc/pam.conf too.
+in /etc/pam.conf

 Then, in combination with the other stuff, you can run SSH commands as root.So now you know how to do it, don’t do it.